We spent a week in Dunedin, in June 2016.

 It was a complicated week, with bad weather, tired family, the little mouse we found when we entered the house, the fact that we arrived late and the house was super cold and took around 4 hours to completely warm up didn’t really leave a good impression…

 We spent the week in this house.
 It wasn’t a bad house.
 It had 2 bedrooms, and the bedrooms were big enough.
 The thing is that the fireplace was in the living room and we all gathered there all the time, so we always felt cramped.
 And the outside toilet didn’t really help either.
 The water was collected from the rain, and not good to drink.
-The owners did provide spring water, but it smelt funny and I couldn’t drink it.
+The owners did provide spring water, but it smelled funny and I couldn’t drink it.
 The 2 mice weren’t a really big deal.
 We knew, when we rented a rural house, that we might encounter some.
 The problem was that the trap caught one while the kids were awake.
 They still talk about it.

 So, yeah… I do recommend the house for short stays.
 I think a week was a bit too long for the long drop toilet.
 Maybe, if it wasn’t raining or as cold and dark as it was, then it wouldn’t have been such a bad thing.
-It doesn’t have a laundry machine, and that was another really down side of it.
+It doesn’t have a laundry machine, and that was another real downside of it.
 BUT it’s in a beautiful place.
 Long Beach, we found out on our last day, is an amazing beach, a wildlife reserve, and I regret not visiting it earlier.

 Back to the city, Dunedin is a big city.
 It had everything one could possibly need.
 While we were there, we visited:

-– City walk.
+- City walk.
 It’s always a good thing to walk around the city, find the iSite and ask for free and child-friendly things.
-They know the area a lot more than we do, even with all of our guide books.
+They know the area a lot more than we do, even with all of our guidebooks.
 On this walk, we went up to the Train Station.

 - Train Station.
 It’s a beautiful place.
 We didn’t ride the train because it was way above our budget, but it was worth the walk.
 The station is pretty inside and outside, and the garden is fun too, even though it’s small.